Compressive Statistical Learning with Random Feature Moments: A general compression framework for statistical learning

 \paragraph{Trivial examples.} \begin{itemize} \item Estimation of the mean: Assume $\sample,\hyp$ belong to $\RR^\sampleDim$, and consider the squared loss $\loss(\sample,\hyp)=\norm{\sample-\hyp}^2$, whose risk minimizer is $\Exp[\Sample]$.
 In this specific example, it is obviously sufficient to keep only the $\sampleDim$ empirical averages of the coordinates of $\Sample$, i.e., to use $\SketchingOperator(\sample) := \sample$. \item PCA: As the principal components are calculated from the eigenvalue decomposition of the matrix of second moments of the samples, we can simply use $\SketchingOperator(\sample) := \sample\sample^{T}$. \end{itemize}

 A less trivial example is {\em Compressive PCA}.
-Instead of estimating the full matrix $\Cov_{\instProb}$, of size $\sampleDim \times \sampleDim$, it is known that computing $\nMeasures$ random gaussian linear measurements of this matrix makes it possible to manipulate a vector $\vy$ of dimension $\nMeasures = \order{k\sampleDim}$ from which one can accurately estimate the best rank-$k$ approximation to $\Cov_{\instProb}$, that gives the $k$ first principal components.
+Instead of estimating the full matrix $\Cov_{\Prob} ~=~\Exp_{X \sim \Prob} XX^{T}$, of size $\sampleDim \times \sampleDim$, it is known that computing $\nMeasures$ random gaussian linear measurements of this matrix makes it possible to manipulate a vector $\vy$ of dimension $\nMeasures$ of the order of $k\sampleDim$ from which one can accurately estimate the best rank-$k$ approximation to $\Cov_{\Prob}$, that gives the $k$ first principal components.
 Nuclear norm minimization is typically used to produce this low rank approximation given the vector $\vy$.
 We will describe this procedure in details in Section~\ref{sec:CompressivePCA} as a first illustration of our framework.
+In the companion paper \citeparttwo, for the more challenging examples of {\em Compressive $k$-means} and {\em Compressive Gaussian Mixture Modeling}, we provide a feature function $\SketchingOperator$ and a method ``$\Learn$'' (based on a specific proxy~\eqref{eq:DefRiskProxy} corresponding to a non-convex least-squares minimization) that leads to a control of the excess risk.

-In Sections~\ref{sec:clustering} and~\ref{sec:gmm}, for the more challenging examples of {\em Compressive $k$-means} and {\em Compressive Gaussian Mixture Modeling}, we provide a feature function $\SketchingOperator$ and a method ``$\Learn$'' (based on a non-convex least-squares minimization) that leads to a control of the excess risk.
-This is achieved by establishing links with the formalism of linear inverse problems and low complexity recovery (i.e., sparse/structured vector recovery, low-rank matrix recovery) and extending theoretical tools to the setting of compressive statistical learning.
+As described below, these results are achieved by establishing links with the formalism of linear inverse problems and low complexity recovery (i.e., sparse/structured vector recovery, low-rank matrix recovery) and extending theoretical tools to the setting of compressive statistical learning.